A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-\citet[InDA,ExDA]{koTimeMattersUsing2021} show that the time at which the augmentations are applied is important for the performance: some augmentations help during training, whereas others only need to be applied to regularise the final policy. \citet[SECANT]{fanSECANTSelfExpertCloning2021} introduce a method for combining DA with policy distillation.
-As training on strong augmentations can hinder performance, they first train on weak augmentations to get an expert policy, which they then distil into a student policy trained with strong augmentations. \citet[SVEA]{hansenStabilizingDeepQLearning2021} argues that DA when naively applied increases the variance of Q-value targets, making learning less stable and efficient.
-They introduce adjustments to the standard data-augmentation protocol by only applying augmentations to specific components at specific points during the calculation of the loss function, evaluating performance on DMC-GB \citep{hansenGeneralizationReinforcementLearning2021}.
-These works show that in RL settings the choice of when to apply augmentations and what type of augmentations to apply is non-trivial, as the performance of the model during training impacts the final performance through changing the data the policy learns from.
+\shortciteA[InDA,ExDA]{koTimeMattersUsing2021} show that the time at which the augmentations are applied is important for the performance: some augmentations help during training, whereas others only need to be applied to regularise the final policy. \shortciteA[SECANT]{fanSECANTSelfExpertCloning2021} introduce a method for combining DA with policy distillation.
+As training on strong augmentations can hinder performance, they first train on weak augmentations to get an expert policy, which they then distil into a student policy trained with strong augmentations. \shortciteA[SVEA]{hansenStabilizingDeepQLearning2021} argues that DA when naively applied increases the variance of Q-value targets, making learning less stable and efficient.
+They introduce adjustments to the standard data-augmentation protocol by only applying augmentations to specific components at specific points during the calculation of the loss function, evaluating performance on DMC-GB \shortcite{hansenGeneralizationReinforcementLearning2021}.
+These works show that in RL settings the choice of when to apply augmentations and what type of augmentations to apply is non-trivial, as the performance of the model during training impacts the final performance by changing the data the policy learns from.